 Year 7 pupils have the opportunity to audition for parts in the annual Year 7 Production, which takes place in the Summer Term.
-This is always a highlight in the drama calendar, with the fun, colourful and often sitespecific performances entertaining the audience, as well as preparing pupils for participation in future productions.
-The Department also run various clubs that Year 7 pupils can sign up for at the Cocurricular fair in September.
-In English, the girls study five different topic areas: poetry, prose, non-fiction, oral storytelling and one play by Shakespeare.
+This is always a highlight in the drama calendar, with the fun, colourful and often site-specific performances entertaining the audience, as well as preparing pupils for participation in future productions.
+The Department also run various clubs that Year 7 pupils can sign up for at the co-curricular fair in September.

+In English, the pupils study four forms: fiction, non-fiction, poetry and drama.

-The girls learn to develop reading skills, including how to infer and deduce meaning using evidence from a text.
+The pupils learn to develop reading skills, including how to infer and deduce meaning using evidence from a text.
 They begin to develop a critical awareness of the writer's craft, considering how writers convey characters, setting and mood through word choice and sentence construction.
-While girls are introduced to essay writing and how to organise their analytical ideas in an academic format, they also have the opportunity to try to emulate different writers' styles in their own creative work.
+While pupils are introduced to essay writing and how to organise their analytical ideas in an academic format, they also have the opportunity to try to emulate different writers' styles in their own creative work.

 The core writing skills of drafting and proofreading are developed.
-The girls also focus on non-fiction speech writing, which is linked to the whole-school Public Speaking Competition, as well as a range of other forms of writing, such as blogging, writing to explain and writing to inform.
+The pupils also focus on non-fiction speech writing, which is linked to the whole-school Public Speaking Competition, as well as a range of other forms of writing, such as blogging, reviews and formal letter writing.
 Key skills of grammar, punctuation and spelling are incorporated into every topic area and through our literacy programme.

 Independent reading is actively encouraged.
 Research skills are also taught; pupils are shown how to use Contents and Index Pages to locate information and are taught how to make effective notes.
-The girls then use these skills to research topics relating to the context of the texts we are studying in class.
+The pupils then use these skills to research topics relating to the context of the texts we are studying in class.

-Girls are taught to use spoken language as a tool for clarifying ideas.
+Pupils are taught to use spoken language as a tool for clarifying ideas.
 They are encouraged to ask pertinent questions and challenge ideas.
 Independent thought is valued highly and rewarded.
 There are many opportunities for group work, discussion and for individual presentations to the class.